RonitinoR/ETL-Fetch-Rewards/README.md

         python3 -m venv venv
         source venv/bin/activate

+4. Make sure the `reuirements.txt` file consisting of the library installations required to run script by using the command:

+        pip install -r requirements.txt

-5. Run the following command to start the local environment:
+5. Run the following command to build and run the docker containers:

          docker-compose up

-6. make sure the docker compose yaml file is correct .
+*Note*: Before running the above command make sure the docker compose yaml file is correct consisting of the proper image urls.

 This will create a local environment with AWS services and a PostgreSQL database.

-4. Open another terminal or command prompt and navigate to the same directory.
+6. Open another terminal or command prompt and navigate to the same directory.
-5. Run the ETL script by executing the following command:
+7. Run the ETL script by executing the following command:

           python fetch.py